People of all ages can hunt for eggs during Easter in St. Louis.

 Eckert’s Easter Egg-Citement

-Easter Bunny Brunch and Egg Hunt
+Easter Brunch and Egg Hunt

 Gather your loved ones and celebrate Easter at Grant’s Farm in St. Louis.
 The joyful event will begin with a brunch buffet in the beautiful Carriage Haus, followed by a playful egg hunt on the lawn of the Busch Family Estate for children under the age of 12.
 The meal will include an assortment of goodies, from scrambled eggs to donut holes and beef brisket to mac ‘n’ cheese.
-You can also have your photo taken with the Easter Bunny, see an array of animals in the stables and go home with an extra-special souvenir.
+You can also have your photo taken with the Easter Bunny, see an array of animals in the stables and go home with an extra special souvenir.

 Eckert’s Adult Easter Egg Hunt